chinmaybandapalli/chinmaybandapalli.github.io/_pages/bio.md

 ====
 At Georgia Tech, I am pursing a Bachelor's in Electrical Engineering with threads in [Circuit Technology](https://ece.gatech.edu/circuit-technology-thread) and [Electronic Devices](https://ece.gatech.edu/electronic-optoelectronic-devices-thread).
 The combination of these threads are exactly what I am looking to do in the future as both play into semiconductor devices, chip making, and circuit analysis.
 My projected graduation date is May 2027.

-Some notable coursework I have done so far include:
+Some notable coursework I have done so far include: [Circuit Analysis](https://ece.gatech.edu/courses/ece2040), [Digital Design Laboratory](https://ece.gatech.edu/courses/ece2031), [Fundamentals of Digital Design Systems](https://ece.gatech.edu/courses/ece2020), [Programming for HW/SW Systems](https://ece.gatech.edu/courses/ece2035).
+These courses helped teach and reinforce my knowledge of digital design, programming, and circuit analysis.
+Some courses I look forward to taking in the near future include [Microelectronic Circuits](https://ece.gatech.edu/courses/ece3040), [Microelectronics Laboratory](https://ece.gatech.edu/courses/ece3043), [Semiconductor Devices](https://ece.gatech.edu/courses/ece3450), and [IC Fabrication](https://ece.gatech.edu/courses/ece4452), as they all relate to semiconductor engineering and circuit fabrication.